kontrabass47/ArmyBand_TextAnalysis/README.md

 [rake-nltk](https://github.com/csurfer/rake-nltk) is used to extract key words from text.
 [Pandas](https://pandas.pydata.org/) is used to open and read the data files.
 [tkinter](https://docs.python.org/3/library/tkinter.html) is used to create the graphical UI
+[XlsxWriter](https://xlsxwriter.readthedocs.io/) is used to create and write to excel files

 ## Other references
 None yet

 ## Getting Started
 Make sure your Python version is 3.x or later.
-`pip install textblob vadersentiment pandas` if your native Python is 3.x.
+`pip install textblob vadersentiment pandas xlsxwriter` if your native Python is 3.x.
 Use `pip3` otherwise.
+`python3 view.py` can get you started with usage.
+See output.xlsx for your results.